olga-od-ua/MS3repo/README.md

 9. I am Barbara and I have all my favourite baby recipes saved in my account.
 I open it every time I cook for my baby as I am terrible at remembering all the instructions.

-   Upon reopning of the website Barbara will be logged in from her previous session.
-She will be able to retrieve her saved recipes by going into My Favourites page.
+   Upon reopening of the website Barbara will be logged in from her previous session.
+She will be able to retrieve her saved recipes by going to My Favourites page.

 ## Returning Users

 10. I am Gloria and I have an account with BABY NOMS.
 I have just realized that I added a recipe into the wrong age group and I want to move it to the appropriate one.

+   Upon landing on the Home page Gloria will be able to navigate to All Recipes, where she will find her recipe by either using the search or simply by scrolling and she will see the Edit button next to the recipe she added (assuming she is logged in).
+See [screenshot](assets/images/ux_stories_testing/returning-user-10a.png).
+Once the Edit button is hit, Gloria will be brought to the Edit Recipe form (see [screenshot](assets/images/ux_stories_testing/returning-user-10b.png))

 11. I am Martina and I'd like to delete some of the recipes I have previously shared on this website as I have been advised by my GP that it is dangerous to give raisins and whole nuts to children under 4 so I want to delete those recipes.

+   Upon landing on the Home page Martina will be able to navigate to All Recipes, where she will find her recipe by either using the search or simply by scrolling and she will see the Delete button next to the recipe she added (assuming she is logged in).
+See [screenshot](assets/images/ux_stories_testing/new-user-10a.png).
+Once the Delete button is hit, Martina will be asked to Confirm or Cancel the deletion (see [screenshot](assets/images/ux_stories_testing/returning-user-11.png))

 ### Further testing